Ron8203/mipsProcessor/README.md

- So I have made Verilog code for a 32-bit pipelined MIPS processor.
+ Verilog code for a 32-bit pipelined MIPS processor.

  Combination of gate-level, dataflow and behavioural modelling.

+ So I have made this 32-bit mips processor using verilog the software that I have used here is Xilinx

 Remarks: